- Lessons learned from reading books are more varied than those experienced in day to day life

 Having time with caregivers in a secure, safe environment provides a mutually nurturing experience which is valuable for both children and parents.

-A great alternative to screen time
+A far more imaginative alternative to screen time

 Research by the World Health Organisation (WHO), for example, clearly shows that children should move more and sit less in order to stand the best chance of remaining in good health.
 Not only does it recommend that children under 5 should have no more than one hour of TV (or screen) time per day, the report also specifically recommends interactive sedentary activity with caregivers, such as reading stories or playing together.